 Shipping available from: USA, UK, Germany, Hong Kong Sample rates: US$16.30 for first 500g Approx. US$16 per subsequent 500g

-EZbuy started off as a Taobao agent and forwarder, and specialises in China, Taiwan and Korea, though it also has US items on the list.
-Unlike other forwarding agents, EZbuy works a bit differently.
+EZbuy started off as a Taobao forwarder, and specialises in China, Taiwan and Korea, though it also has US items on the list.
+Unlike other third party forwarder, EZbuy works a bit differently.
 You browse products and place orders directly on their website, which has been designed to look like an online store.

 Last year, EZbuy made the news for getting their China Buy-For-Me accounts blocked by Taobao, leaving many Taobao addicts in a lurch.
-But despite complaints about items not arriving as promised, they’re still one of the more popular forwarding agents in Singapore.
+But despite complaints about items not arriving as promised, they’re still one of the more popular forwarders in Singapore.

 You can also get EZbuy Prime membership which costs S$99 a year (also available: S$9.90/5 days and S$69/6 months).
 It lets you pay a maximum of $2.99 for shipping each time, no matter how bulky the item.
 This is really really good value if you’re thinking of shipping bulky stuff like furniture.